vivid-planet/comet/.changeset/young-hotels-sparkle.md

 "@comet/cms-api": minor
 ---

-Add script to import redirects
+Add a console script to import redirects from a csv file

-Example script call: `npm run console import-redirects file-to-import.csv`
+You can use the script like this: `npm run console import-redirects file-to-import.csv`